sicin/snippets/README.md

 **Stack: Python (Pandas, Matplotlib), Django, Bash**

-As the new academic year started, I was asked by Dr. Handy whether I'd be open to become the Teaching Assistant for his class.
+As the new academic year started, I was asked by Chris Handy whether I'd be open to become the Teaching Assistant for his class.
 I loved the idea and immediately agreed.

 I was tasked with tutoring students and helping them with their homeworks and final projects.
 However, since the class was taking place online, with students having to log into the server, I created a tool tracking students' presence on the server.